kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

     kubectl get subscriptions.eventing.knative.dev -n kyma-system
 ```

-if you see some knative subscription resources, this can probably be the cause of the never ending upgrade process of the `knative-eventing` helm chart.
-To rectify this problem, edit the knative subscription by running the following command.
+If you see some Knative subscription resources, this is probably the cause of the never-ending upgrade process of the `knative-eventing` Helm chart.
+To solve this problem, edit the Knative Subscription by running the following command:

 ```bash
     kubectl edit -n kyma-system subscriptions.eventing.knative.dev <NAME_OF_THE_KNATIVE_SUBSCRIPTION>